bici-fed/eslint-config-bici/README.md

 # eslint-config-bici

-eslint config for bicitech FED, based on airbnb
+✨：eslint config for bicitech FED, based on airbnb